AfshanRasheed/AfshanRasheed/README.md

 Hi there 👋
-I am Amber Afshan ✨ ** Senio Data Engineer || @ Pakistan Single Window** ✨ I beleive Data is every where and we can turn it into Gold.
+I am Amber Afshan ✨ ** Senior Data Engineer || @ Pakistan Single Window** ✨ I beleive Data is every where and we can turn it into Gold.

 Here are a few things about me: